jashnikaa/jashnikaa/README.md

 - 👀 I’m interested in UI/UX Designing, Front-end Web Development, DevOps and AI/ML
 - 🌱 I’m currently learning AI/ML and DevOps
 - 💞️ I’m looking to collaborate on projects that benefit from my current skill-set or drag me into learning more
-- 📫 Reach me through my email: jashnikaa@gmail.com
+- 📫 Reach out to me at: jashnikaa@gmail.com
-- ⚡ Fun fact: I have an Obsessive Compulsive Disorder that surfaces solely during designing
+- ⚡ Fun fact: I have an Obsessive Compulsive Disorder that surfaces solely when I am designing

 <!---
 jashnikaa/jashnikaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.